 Sex offenses carry some of the most severe and potentially damaging penalties of any crime – including possible life imprisonment.
 These cases are highly driven by facts and too often there are no available witnesses other than the alleged victim and the defendant.
 If you are facing charges for a sex offense, including inappropriate touching, sexual battery or rape, you should contact a criminal defense attorney immediately.
-An attorney can help you better understand not only the procedural aspects of a sex offense case, but the legal ramifications of a guilty plea versus a not-guilty plea and subsequent trial.
+A sexual abuse lawyer or attorney can help you better understand not only the procedural aspects of a sex offense case, but the legal ramifications of a guilty plea versus a not-guilty plea and subsequent trial.

 Distinguishing Between the Various Sex Crimes

 When it comes to sex crimes, there are highly specific factors that differentiate one offense from another.
 These may include: the age of the victim, use of force or weapon and the relationship between the parties.
 The most common sex crimes are described below:

 - Offensive Touching: This crime involves intentionally touching another person either with a body part or instrument, knowing the touch would likely alarm or cause offense to the person.
 This crime does not involve penetration and is generally considered a misdemeanor;

 - Unlawful Sexual Contact: This crime is usually divided into degrees or by a felony and misdemeanor designation.
 It is similar to offensive touching, but specifically addresses touches of a sexual nature.
 Aggravating factors include the age difference between the victim and perpetrator, whether force was involved or use of a deadly weapon;